-Everyone eligible to apply to high school is also eligible to apply to the specialized high schools.
-When you register to audition and/or schedule the SHSAT and to get your audition or test results, you must be both of the following:
+Everyone eligible to apply to high school is also eligible to apply to the Specialized High Schools.
+To register to audition and/or schedule the SHSAT and to get your audition or test results, a student must be both of the following:

 - A current eighth grade student or first-time (not repeating the grade) ninth grade student

 During the registration and submission periods, you can apply to Fiorello H. LaGuardia High School of Music & Art and Performing Arts by submitting a portfolio and auditioning in a talent area for up to six different studios: